Sage 50 Accounts hangs or crashes during check data

 To ReIndex and compress the data and clear the audit trail to 01/01/1980

-3. Compress Now > clear the Compress All Data Files check box > select the relevant files to compress using the table above.
+4. Select Compress Now, clear the Compress All Data Files check box, then select the relevant files to compress using the table above.

 If the issue still occurs or the ReIndex and Compresses option hangs this indicates the data is corrupt.
 We recommend that you restore a backup of your data before the issue occurring.
 For more information about how to restore your data.